Douglas Franklin Wright: Murders

 In October 1991, Wright advertised work to homeless men in Portland, offering them ten dollars an hour to clear brush at a youth camp.
 On October 20, two homeless men, 26-year-old Randy Scott Henry and 31-year-old Anthony Shawn "Tony" Nelson, accepted Wright's offer for work.
 Wright drove them out of Portland to a remote area on the Warm Springs Indian Reservation and bought them food.
 He then drove to the desert and offered them alcohol.
 As the men drank the alcohol, Wright fatally shot Nelson in the head with a pistol.
 Henry jumped out of the car and escaped while Wright fired at him.
 Henry managed to get to the highway and returned to Portland, where he alerted the police.
 Henry and another witness led the police straight to Wright, and he was apprehended.

 It was then learned that Wright had killed three more people in a similar fashion to Nelson.
 The victims were identified as 27-year-old Anthony Barker, 23-year-old William Marks, and 37-year-old William Davis, all murdered in October 1991.
 All three victims were homeless men whom Wright had lured to a remote area of Wasco County on the Warm Springs Indian Reservation with a false promise of work.
 He then murdered each of them by fatally shooting them in the head with a pistol.
-He would later be convicted in Wasco County of these murders.
+He was later convicted in Wasco County of these murders.